microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/channel-completemigration.md

 ---
 title: "channel: completeMigration"
-description: "End the message migration mode on the channel resource."
+description: "Complete the migration of external messages by removing migration mode from a channel."
 localization_priority: Normal
 author: "laujan"
 ms.prod: "microsoft-teams"